neoapps-dev/LC-Launcher/README.md

 <h2>Credits</h2>

 - TheHuckle
-- Emerald Launcher for Slim Skins and Capes
+- Emerald Launcher - Logic to pack slim skins & capes into a DLC
 - LC Launcher contributors

 <p align="right"><a href="#readme-top">(Back To Top)</a></p>